Adolis García Preview, Player Props: Rangers vs. Diamondbacks

 Adolis García At The Plate

-- In 51 games this year (42.5%), Garcia has picked up an RBI, and in 24 of those games (20%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- In 43% of his games this season, Garcia has picked up at least one RBI.
+In 24 of those games (19.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.